Skip to main content

 Illustration by Copilot Designer

 I disabled Facebook on my phone yesterday.
 There’s too much vulgarity, subhuman crudity, on it.
-And the first thing I read this morning was a Malayalam weekly – Samakalika Malayalam from the Indian Express group – whose editorial lamented the treatment meted out on social media to Dr M Leelavathi, renowned Malayalam poet.
+And the first thing I read this morning was a Malayalam weekly – Samakalika Malayalam from the Indian Express group – whose editorial lamented the treatment meted out on social media to Dr M Leelavathi, renowned Malayalam writer.
 Leelavathi refused to celebrate her 98th birthday because she said she was distressed by the pictures of innocent children dying of human-made hunger in Gaza.
 She was trolled by the Hindu right wing in Kerala for saying that.

 The editorial mentioned above requests the “Hindutva handles” to leave alone Leelavathi.
 If Kerala’s beloved poet and educationist was moved to tears by the sight of little children behaving like insane creatures as soon as they espy some food, it only reveals the deep humanity that sustained her poetry as well as her world vision.